operator-framework/operator-sdk/website/content/en/docs/golang/references/markers.md

-# Code Annotations for Cluster Service Versions
+---
+title: API Markers
+linkTitle: API Markers
+weight: 5
+---

+This document describes [code markers][markers] supported by the SDK.

-## Overview
+## ClusterServiceVersion markers

-This document describes the semantics of Cluster Service Version (CSV) [code annotations][code-annotations-design] and lists all possible annotations.
+This section details ClusterServiceVersion (CSV) [code markers][code-markers-design] and lists available markers.

-**Note:** CSV annotations can only be used in Go Operator projects.
+**Note:** CSV markers can only be used in Go Operator projects.
 Annotations for Ansible and Helm Operator projects will be added in the future.

 ## Usage

-All annotations have a `+operator-sdk:gen-csv` prefix, denoting that they're parsed while executing [`operator-sdk generate csv`][generate-csv-cli].
+All markers have a `+operator-sdk:gen-csv` prefix, denoting that they're parsed while executing [`operator-sdk generate csv`][generate-csv-cli].

 ### Paths